pysiral/pysiral/docs/glossary.rst

         a :term:`Timeliness` code, but also ``cdr`` (climate data record) of ``icdr`` (interim climate data record).

+    Stage of Develpment

     Sea Ice Concentration
         The fraction of sea ice in a given area.
 It is usually expressed as a percentage (0-100%) or as a fraction (0-1).

+    Sea Ice Type
+        The classification of sea ice into different types based on the stage of development of sea ice.
+In pysiral, sea ice type is defined as the fraction of multi-year sea ice within in a defined area.

     Sensor
         The name of the radar altimeter sensor.
 In pysiral, each sensor is referenced by a unique